Video Captioning Guidance

-Most video is captioned from scripts or transcripts.
+Edited videos are captioned from scripts or transcripts.
 This captioning is 100% accurate.
-The current contract cost is $246/hour (01/09).
+The current contract cost is $165/hour for a 5-7 day turnaround.

-Webcasts and other live broadcasts are open captioned on the fly.
+Webcasts and other live broadcasts are captioned on the fly and inserted into the video stream as a closed caption service.
 These must be at least 95% accurate.
-The current contract cost is $176/hour (01/09).
+The current contract cost is $175/hour.

 YouTube videos use a .txt file for captioning.
 This file can come from a live-caption event or from a transcript created by the video producer or client.
 The .txt file is uploaded with the video file and synchronized with the video.

 The HHS Studio no longer creates DVDs or CDs for distribution.